Friends Drift Inn Farm – Gardening

 Fried Green Tomatoes

-Chef Nathan Breeding at House on Main in Abingdon, VA is enamored with a salad tomato locally known as Mexican Midgets.
+Chef Nathan Breeding at House on Main in Abingdon, VA is enamored with a salad tomato locally known as Mexico Midgets.
 Chef Bobby Benjamin of La Coop in Louisville, KY grew a tiny French purple tomato last summer.
 He’s not talking about what they are called.
 I’ll just tell you.
 I’d call them “good.”
-Giggles
+Giggles I can make an educated guess they were Indigo Blues, but chef is not talking!

 Here on the creek, I am growing out Bevin’s Tomatoes a local beefsteak variety that has been a hillbilly favorite in our neighborhood for years.
 I am also growing out Pike County Tomatoes, named for the county of my residence.

 I am not hearing much about Green Zebras, a more modern development but open-pollinated and worth mentioning.
 If I were a professional chef, I would have Green Zebra tomato plants growing in every nook and cranny in my restaurant garden.
-They are small, green and have an acidic zing that rocks my world!
+They are small, a beautiful translucent green color, and have an acidic zing that rocks my world!

 I’ve got more tomatoes I’ll be growing this season, but if I tell you what they are that would ruin the surprise.
 Check back in a few days for my pepper picks.